FAQ

 For ponds without shelves you can also buy overhanging mats - mats of woven plastic or hessian which are pegged to the bank of the pond and hang down into it.
 Marginal plants, with soil, are placed in pockets in the mat.

-My pond has gone green - is this normal?
+My pond has gone green - is this a problem?

 It is completely normal for new ponds to go green.
 In fact, they are much more likely to go green than not.
 Every year we are contacted by people who have recently built a new pond and put in some plants, and are puzzled and worried because, about two weeks later, the water has gone very green, and/or slimy green strands have appeared everywhere.
 It's important to remember that the majority of ponds you see, either in the wild or in people's gardens, have been established for a while, and have gone through this stage.
 Green water - the 'pea soup' effect - is caused by single-celled or tiny individual algae suspended in it, while blanketweed, stringy algae, or slimy algae, are caused by filamentous algae.
 Filamentous algae is usually attached to surfaces, such as the pond sides or plant leaves, but it may be free-floating.